Part 1: Introduction

 $25 per month

-Continuing education should be planned to further the individual’s goals for ministry and to serve the employers’/congregations’ goals for mission.
-The employer/congregation contributions are remitted on a tax free basis to the employees’ account and therefore all disbursements must qualify as eligible education expenses within the interpretation of the Income Tax Act (Canada).
+Continuing education should be planned to further the members’s goals for ministry and to serve the employoyer’s goals for mission.
+All disbursements must qualify as eligible education expenses within the interpretation of the Income Tax Act (Canada).

 The education event must consist of formal classes, seminars or conferences for either: